 5. Don’t Overplan

 It’s easy to go overboard when planning a camping trip.
 Maybe you want to hike to a spectacular waterfall, summit a mountain, or visit all the local attractions.
+Here are some great tips and essentials for hiking with a baby.

 However, you can’t predict how your baby will react to all the adventure.
 It she ends up cranky, then you will end up exhausted and having a miserable time.